 Asylum seekers and refugees - who's who?

-In the UK, a person is officially a refugee when they have their claim for asylum accepted by the government.
-If the government agrees that an individual who has applied for asylum meets the definition in the Refugee Convention they will ‘recognise’ that person as a refugee and issue them with refugee status documentation.
+In the UK, a person becomes a refugee when government agrees that an individual who has applied for asylum meets the definition in the Refugee Convention they will ‘recognise’ that person as a refugee and issue them with refugee status documentation.
 Usually refugees in the UK are given five years’ leave to remain as a refugee.
 They must then must apply for further leave, although their status as a refugee is not limited to five years.

 A person whose asylum application has been unsuccessful and who has no other claim for protection awaiting a decision.
 Some refused asylum seekers voluntarily return home, others are forcibly returned.
 For some, it is not safe or practical to return until conditions in their country change.